LungstaTheProgrammer/Time_Series_Analysis_Using_SMA_EMA_RNN/README.md

 ## **Getting Started**

-Simply clone the repository and run the .ipynb file in jupyter notebook, Goodgle Colabotary, or any other text editor that supports the iPython Notebook.
+Simply clone the repository and run the .ipynb file in jupyter notebook, Google Colabotary, or any other text editor that supports the iPython Notebook.
 And Just click the 'Restart & Run All' option and the file will run itself...

 ## **Note:**
-I got the recurrent network totally wrong and you will see how funny the graphs look.
+I got the recurrent neural network totally wrong and you will see how funny the graphs look.
 But I got better in future projects, which are also in my github where I employed the KERAS API.
 I then concluded that this method of using Tensorflow is outdated.